For First Timers

 Other Thoughts: That said, I found this to be a fun little course.
 Sure, most of us could play the whole course with a putter, and maybe a mid, but I like throwing a course like this once in awhile.

-We definately need beginner courses like this too, there was a 1st timer on the course when we were throwing.
+We definitely need beginner courses like this too.
+There was a 1st timer on the course when we were throwing.

 If a more challenging course is required, Edward Medard is a few miles away!

 6 of 6 people found this review helpful.

 Pros: Well kept, nothing but flat straight shots, great for beginners.
 Could play the course easily with 2 discs.

 Cons: Kids were picking up/ trying to steal my disc...
 People ALWAYS in the way of shots, Kids were climbing on top of baskets.
 Between noon and 6 most of course isnt "playable" because of kids.

 Other Thoughts: Aside from the people this is a great small neighborhood park.
 It was installed and maintained with good intentions, its just people ruin it like everything else in this world.